GStreamer/gstreamer/markdown/tutorials/basic/time-management.md

 Let's review the parameters:

-`GST_FORMAT_TIME` indicates that we are specifying the destination in time, as opposite to bytes (and other more obscure mechanisms).
+`GST_FORMAT_TIME` indicates that we are specifying the destination in time units.
+Other seek-formats use different units.

-Then come the GstSeekFlags, let's review the most common:
+Then come the `GstSeekFlags`, let's review the most common:

 `GST_SEEK_FLAG_FLUSH`: This discards all data currently in the pipeline before doing the seek.
 Might pause a bit while the pipeline is refilled